 My first international event

-In 2014, I reached a further milestone when I was tasked with managing my first big international event; a conference and incentive trip to Marbella, Spain for 200 Irish delegates.
-As it happens, this still remains one of my all time favourite events, but organising events overseas certainly comes with its fair share of challenges.
+In 2014, I reached a further milestone when I tasked with managing my first big international event; a conference and incentive trip to Marbella, Spain for 200 Irish delegates.
+As it happens, this still remains one of my all time favourite events.
+But organising events overseas certainly comes with its fair share of challenges.
 Thankfully, by the time we had touched down in sunny Spain, all those challenges were put behind us and we got to enjoy the experience for what it was.

 I had so many “pinch me” moments throughout this event!
 The views from my hotel room were breathtaking and I couldn’t believe my luck when the client decided to cut the conference short so everyone could enjoy the sunshine (me included)!
 But there was nothing more surreal than watching the sunset over Gibraltar while my 200 guests were sitting down to a three-course dinner on the beach and thinking “I can’t believe I’m being paid to be here!!!”